CheeseTech2426/MeOS/README.md

 # MeOS
 MeOS is an operating system made in C# using the COSMOS Framework.
-All the graphics are powered by MeTGL
+All the graphics are powered by MeTGL You can use this freely.
+This is just a hobby project.

 # Features
 - Basic File Manager